dittonetwork/executor-avs/README.md

 		1. **Retrieve active workflows from DEP** - Retrieve active workflows from DEP.
 		2. **Determine a batch of workflows that should be executed** - Send a transactions on-chain.
 	2. If the operator is an active validator, they will:
-		1. **Generate proof of possible workflows but do not send transactions** - Generate proof of possible workflows but do not send transactions.
-		2. **Send verdict with ZK proofs to DAC** - Send verdict with ZK proofs to Ditto Attestation Center.
+		1. **Generate proof of execution of the workflows referring missing executions** - Send verdict with ZK proofs to Ditto Attestation Center.

 ## Operator roles